dungaraniharsh/Banking-System/README.md

-# UomBanking
+# Banking
 This repository includes the code of a full stack java application for a group project in the course of "Software Engineering".
-The UomBanking application demonstrates an e-banking system, that gives the ability to do transactions, take loans, create cards and more.
+The Banking application demonstrates an e-banking system, that gives the ability to do transactions, take loans, create cards and more.

 FOR DEVS: 1) Make sure to load this code in a maven project.
           2) Check the versions in the pom.xml file, because they might be outdated.